dan-zeman/tred-macros/README.md

 path relative and still lead it to a user space (`../../User/`).
 Or one can simply copy the macros to a new subfolder of `C:\tred\tredlib\contrib`, as I did.
 The macros then appear in TrEd in mode TredMacro (set the mode in the upper right corner; then menu Macros / Current Mode / More... / Set deprel to cop (for example).
+If we want the UD mode on (instead of TredMacro), we can use menu Macros / All Modes / TredMacro / More... / Set deprel to cop.

 It would be also possible to implant the file to the macros provided by the UD extension to TrEd.
 The extensions are in the `.tred.d` folder (also in the Roaming profile):